-Poor you, especially hearing that someone had had a stroke in there before you :grimacing: but good that hopefully they’re okay!
+Poor you, especially hearing that someone had had a stroke in there before you but good that hopefully they’re okay!

 Very glad that you don’t have jugular compression!
 Dizziness with ES is a common symptom, you don’t always find out why.
 There are exercises which can help, you might find this discussions interesting: